-- Install the fan blade to the fan motor shaft according to the following procedure. - 2.
+- 1. Install the fan blade to the fan motor shaft according to the following procedure. - 2.
 Hold the center of the bracket which supports the shaft of the fan motor on the flat table. - 3.
 Apply the screw lock tight into the hole (for shaft) of the fan blade. - 4.
 Install the fan blade to the shaft of fan motor by pushing the fan blade with a small, light weight, ball peen hammer or rubber mallet.

-- \ Do not hit the fan blade hard when installing because the bracket may be damaged. - \ Make sure that the fan blade rotates smoothly after installation. - \ Make sure that the axis of the shaft is not slanted. - 5.
-Install the fan motor to the the oven cavity back plate with the two (2) screws. - 6.
+- Do not hit the fan blade strongly when installed because the bracket may be disfigured. - Make sure that the fan blade rotates smooth after installation. - Make sure that the axis of the shaft is not slanted. - 5.
+Install the fan motor to the oven cavity back plate with the two (2) screws. - 6.
 Connect the wire leads to the fan motor, referring to the pictorial diagram.